learn-co-curriculum/hs-github-lab/README.md

 ## Github Workshop

 The goal of the workshop is to introduce you to Github and add the code that we created in the last lab to Github.
 We use [Github](https://github.com/) to store all of our code and share it with others.
 Github is a web-based software for hosting your code, as well as version control, through git.

-### Let's set up an account.

-Go to Github, and fill out the form to create a username and click signup.
-You will need to then check your email to verify your new account by clicking a link in an email.

-Next we'll need to set up your SSH key.

-### Setting Up Github SSH Keys

-An SSH key is how github can identify you without you having to enter your username and password every single time you want to push code up to the server.
-Github has a great online documention [here](https://help.github.com/articles/generating-ssh-keys).

-The first thing you'll need to do is open terminal and make sure you're at your root directory.
-It will look like `~`.
-If you're not there, `cd ~` will move you to the root directory.

-Then we want to look and see if we have a .ssh directory. `ls -la` will show you all the hidden files.
-If you don't even have a `.ssh` directory, you can make it `mkdir .ssh`

-Now we need to generate the SSH key, `ssh-keygen -t rsa -C "your_email@example.com"`.
-You'll need to enter the same email address that you used to set up your github account between the quotation marks.

-You'll get prompted to type the password to your computer twice (the letters won't actually show up when you type.
-Don't worry, it's just for security purposes).

-Once the SSH key generation is done, you'll enter `ssh-add ~/.ssh/id_rsa`

-Then `pbcopy < ~/.ssh/id_rsa.pub` which just adds your SSH key to your clipboard.

-Then you'll need to go to your github account online, and in the top right corner select Account Settings (the symbol with the wrench).
-In the left toolbar, you'll select SSH Keys.
-Then you'll select `Add SSH Key`.

-You'll enter a name of `Github SSH` and then paste your SSH key into the `key` field.
-Then you'll click the green `Add Key` button.

-After that, you'll want to go back to terminal and verify that you successfull added the SSH key, `ssh -T git@github.com`.
-You should get back `Hi username!
-You've successfully authenticated, but GitHub does not provide shell access.`
+You should have already set up a Github account on day one of classes.

 ### Setting up your project on Github